owaits/ScreenMonkey.Help/reference/clipTypes/ClearLayerClip.md

 The Clear Layer Clip allows you to clear any layer of content that is being played or presented.

 There is always a Clear Active Layer clip in slot 1 (top left) of the Dashboard on every page.
-This clip type allows you to create aditional clear layer clips in other locations and to assign them to specific layers.
+This clip type allows you to create additional clear layer clips in other locations and to assign them to specific layers.
 This clip is also very useful for ending a series of linked clips.

 ## Create a Clear Layer Clip
 Click an empty slot and choose Clear Layer.